 7. After a year, others will not care.

-Simply recall others are going through equivalent to you, and they will understand much more.
+Recall others are going through equivalent to you, and they will understand much more.
 They will be the only individuals who really, wholeheartedly get what you are going through.

 For others, life goes on, which is cruel and negligent, and it will drive you mad.
 However, it shouldn't, because they simply don't comprehend.
 They haven't experienced a particularly destroying misfortune.
-11 years after my dad's demise, I suffer, however my dear companions don't see it.
+11 years after my dad's demise, I suffer.
+However, my dear companions don't see it.
 They can't identify with the way that the agony I feel is still just about as raw as the day it occurred on certain days.

 8. How painful significant achievements are